-2 members who had been exited from member data in prior years but were identified as a remaining member or for whom payment was processed through the year ending 30 June 2021.
+1 One member who had been exited from member data in prior years but for whom payment was processed through the year ending 30 June 2022.

 Many of the exits shown in the above table will have commenced a pension or become entitled to a deferred pension.
 New pensions also commence from the previous pensioners, for example a reversionary pension may become payable on the death of a retirement pensioner.